 Chinese dumplings are one of my favourite foods and this simple dough makes the perfect wrapper for wontons, gyozas, potstickers, and other delicious morsels.
-Store-bought wonton wrappers often contain egg and other icky additives but they are not at all needed for great dumplings at home.
+Store-bought wonton wrappers often contain egg and other additives but they are not at all needed for great dumplings at home.
 This egg-free dumpling dough recipe keeps things simple.
 All you need is regular wheat flour and water.
-Add salt too if you’re feeling fancy.
+Salt, optional.

 Video Tutorial on How to Make Dumpling Wrappers for Wontons, Gyozas, Potstickers, and JiaoZi

 Start with boiled water.
 I find that hot water creates a dough that is easier to work with, especially if you’re rolling out the dough by hand.
 Add salt now if you want.
 I prefer my dumpling wrappers unsalted.